 Top tip: If you have hard water in your home, add more washing soda to the mixture until you’re satisfied with the results.

 Shop bought laundry detergents can have dozens upon dozens of ingredients, when really it only needs three or four.
 Using homemade laundry detergent is gentle on your clothes and your skin.
-Blitz around 250g of washing soda (soda crystals) with the gratings of a bar of castile or natural soap, 250g bicarbonate soda and 5 drops of lemon or essential oil in a food processor to create an effective, non-toxic laundry detergent.
+Blitz around 250g of washing soda (soda crystals) with the gratings of a bar of castile or natural soap, 250g bicarbonate soda and five drops of lemon juice or essential oil in a food processor to create an effective, non-toxic laundry detergent.

 Top Tip: To remove food stains from your clothing, spray them with a mixture of equal parts vinegar and water before washing.
 Particularly stubborn stains can be removed with a small amount of hydrogen peroxide before washing as normal.